Bibliome/alvisae/docs/aae_ws_admin.md

 * **--taskList** %{background:lightgreen}[optional]% CSV file containing the map of task ids and name (if none specified, the internal id are reused)
 * **--userList** %{background:lightgreen}[optional]% CSV file containing the map of users ids and name (if none specified, the internal id are reused)

-*Notes* about @taskList@ and @userList@
+*Notes* about `taskList` and `userList`
-* In the JSON format, task and user are specified by numeric internal id. @taskList@ (and @userList@) is used to convert the numeric id found in the Json file to the task name (respectively user name) found in the destination campaign.
+* In the JSON format, task and user are specified by numeric internal id. `taskList` (and `userList`) is used to convert the numeric id found in the Json file to the task name (respectively user name) found in the destination campaign.
-* Since these files are produced during Json [[CLICreateCampaign#Export-a-campaign|export of a campaign]] , this allows seamless import (in the same database) to another campaign sharing the same workflow; Just reuse the @taskList@ file unchanged during import.
-If the task names (or user names) are different between campaigns, you'll need to explicitly make the mapping by editing the second column of @taskList@ (resp. @userList@)
+* Since these files are produced during Json [[CLICreateCampaign#Export-a-campaign|export of a campaign]] , this allows seamless import (in the same database) to another campaign sharing the same workflow; Just reuse the `taskList` file unchanged during import.
+If the task names (or user names) are different between campaigns, you'll need to explicitly make the mapping by editing the second column of `taskList` (resp. `userList`)

 _standard ouput:_